 Fortunately, you can utilize an automated tool, such as Broken Link Checker, that can help you easily locate any broken links on your site.
 All you have to do is download and activate the plugin, and it will automatically list any problematic links it finds.
 Simply navigate to Tools > Broken Links to view them:

-Once you have identified the broken links on your site, your next step is to update, remove, or replace them as you see fit.
+Once you've identified the broken links on your site, your next step is to update, remove, or replace them as you see fit.

 3. Implement URL Redirects to Prevent Broken Links

-One way to prevent broken internal links is to produce 301 Redirects whenever you move or delete a page.
-Doing so will forward both for visitors and Google bots to a new page when they follow a broken link, thus restoring link equity for your website's pages.
+One way to prevent broken internal links is to produce 301 redirects whenever you move or delete a page.
+Doing so will forward both visitors and Google bots to a new page when they follow a broken link, thus restoring link equity for your website's pages.

-However, if you are dealing with individual landing pages, you can instead use a plugin such as Redirection to quickly perform this essential administrative task.
-This plugin enables you to easily set up a 301 Redirection for any target URL.
+However, if you're dealing with individual landing pages, you can instead use a plugin such as Redirection to quickly perform this essential administrative task.
+This plugin enables you to easily set up a 301 redirection for any target URL.